AA/PPS 07.01.01 - Presidential Upper Level Scholarship Program

 Each college dean will name and convene by April 1 a College Selection Committee to consider all nominees in that college and to select a student to be recommended for the award.
 The Committee will consist of one faculty member from each department or school in the college.
 Candidates may be interviewed by the Committee.
 Voting will be in secret, and the dean will not vote except to break a tie.

-The dean will notify the first choice and ask for the student’s acceptance of the scholarship.
+The dean will notify the first choice nominee and ask for the student’s acceptance of the scholarship.
 The dean should request letters of acceptance from recipients.
-If that student declines the scholarship, the dean will contact the next ranked nominee.
+If that student declines the scholarship, the dean will contact the next-ranked nominee.
 The Dean’s Office will ensure that all students who apply for the scholarships are informed of the decision.

 ANNOUNCEMENT OF AWARDS

-The student will be given six hundred dollars (or a credit) at each fall and spring registration, contingent upon their enrollment for at least 12 hours course work.
+The student will be given $600 (or a credit) at each fall and spring registration, contingent upon their enrollment for at least 12 hours of course work.

 REVIEWERS OF THIS PPS